samishken/lab/devops_project/06-k8s-lb-vs-ingress.md

 # Kubernetes: LoadBalancer Service Type vs Ingress

 In Kubernetes, both LoadBalancer service type and Ingress are used to expose services to external traffic.
 However, they serve different purposes and have distinct characteristics.
-This document explains the differences between the two in detail.

 ## LoadBalancer Service Type